rorygleeson/LoRa-ABP-TTN-Atmega-BMP280/README.md

 1) Check status of BMP280 sensor when Atmega is in sleep mode.
 I think this may need to be put to sleep.
 2) Clean up config (defined(CFG_eu868) change to AU915 and verify frequencies.
 I have set them all to 915 since using single channel gateway.
 Seems to work fine, but probably not the best setup.
+3) Proper testing of sleep mode and how this is working with LMIC, yet to measure current draw.